-Previous research supports the differential expression of cytokines in T1D and T2D [14-15-16].
-These studies highlighted that T2D is often characterized by a chronic low-grade inflammatory state with elevated cytokine levels, including IL-6, which is linked to insulin resistance and beta-cell dysfunction.
-Contrastingly, in T1D, the autoimmune destruction of beta cells triggers an initial inflammatory response, but chronic inflammation may not be as pronounced, which could explain the lower IL-6 levels observed in our study.
+Serum cytokine analysis revealed significantly lower levels of IL-6, TNF- α , and IL-10 in T1D patients compared to T2D patients.
+IL-6 levels state with elevated cytokine levels, including IL-6, which is linked to insulin resistance and β -cell dysfunction.
+By contrast, in T1D, the autoimmune destruction of β -cells triggers an initial inflammatory response, but chronic inflammation may not be as pronounced, which could explain the lower IL-6 levels observed in our study.
 The role of IL-6 in T1D is complex and involves both pro-inflammatory and regulatory functions.
-For example, during the autoimmune attack on pancreatic beta cells, IL-6 is produced by immune cells infiltrating the islets.
-It contributes to the inflammatory milieu that accelerates beta-cell destruction.
+For example, during the autoimmune attack on pancreatic β -cells, IL-6 is produced by immune cells infiltrating the islets.
+It contributes to the inflammatory milieu that accelerates β -cell destruction.
 Elevated levels of IL-6 have been observed in the sera of newly diagnosed T1D patients, indicating its role in the early stages of the disease.
 Also, IL-6 influences glucose metabolism by affecting insulin sensitivity.
-In T1D, despite its involvement in beta-cell destruction, IL-6's impact on peripheral tissues' insulin sensitivity remains an area of active research, with studies indicating both positive and negative effects on glucose uptake and metabolism [17-18-19].
+In T1D, despite its involvement in β -cell destruction, IL-6's impact on peripheral tissues' insulin sensitivity remains an area of active research, with studies indicating both positive and negative effects on glucose uptake and metabolism [16-18].